1. Previous: Chapter 15

 If you find yourself trying to decide between using a sealed type or an enum class, ask yourself what it is that you’re trying to limit.
 If you need to limit values, then use an enum class.
 If you need to limit types, then use a sealed type.

 Let’s take the example of schnauzer dog breeds from Chapter 5.
-If you want to represent the three valid breeds of a schnauzer, then an enum class works well.
+If we want to represent the three valid breeds of a schnauzer, then an enum class works well.
 The type is just SchnauzerBreed, and its values are limited to MINIATURE, STANDARD, and GIANT.

 // SchnauzerBreed instances are limited to three: